abhisek/RandomCode/RbWinDBG/README.md

 *Win32 scriptable debugger in Ruby using Metasm API.*

 RbWinDBG is developed and tested on Win32 platform only.
-Although most of the code should work in Win64 platform as well, there are cases which WILL NOT work on a Win64 platform.
+Although most of the code should work for Win64 platform as well, there are cases which WILL NOT work on a Win64 platform.

 Requirements
 ------------